 Before you can register for classes, you must meet with an advisor.
 The letter you receive about admission should also contain information about how to contact an advisor.
-For most students, this will involve contacting your college or department, based on your major.
+This will involve contacting your college or department based on your major.
 It is best to be advised by a faculty advisor who is familiar with your area.

-If you are having difficulty reaching your advisor, contact firstname.lastname@example.org.
+If you are having difficulty reaching your advisor, contact your department's administrative staff.

 As a re-entry student, you are not required to attend an orientation session, though if you’ve been out for a while, you may wish to attend a session to re-acquaint yourself with our campus and our policies.